Fryie/ipfs-ruby/README.md

 ## Installation
 Requires Ruby >= 2.1, since it uses the new required keyword arguments syntax.

-(The following doesn't work yet, the gem is not yet released on Rubygems.
-In the meantime, run ```rake install``` from the project root.)

 Add this line to your application's Gemfile:

 ```ruby